jordanalexandermeyer/product/spec/pages/portfolio_page/README.md

 ## Purpose

-The purpose of the portfolio page is to display a user's purchased bonds and communicate their status.
-The page is also used for management of bonds, including redeeming them at maturity or converting them into collateral.
+The purpose of the portfolio page is to display a user's purchased products and communicate their status.
+The page is also used for management of products, including redeeming them at maturity or converting them into collateral.

 ## Users

 - Investor
-  - Past auction participant
+  - Product owner

 ## User flows